spatiotemporal-data/spatiotemporal-data.github.io/Chicago-mobility/taxi-data.md

 # Analyzing Millions of Taxi Trips in the City of Chicago

 [The City of Chicago's open data portal](https://data.cityofchicago.org/) provides a large amount of human mobility data, including [taxi trips](https://data.cityofchicago.org/Transportation/Taxi-Trips/wrvz-psew), [TNP rideshare trips](https://data.cityofchicago.org/Transportation/Transportation-Network-Providers-Trips-2018-2022-/m6dm-c72p), [Divvy bikeshare trips](https://divvybikes.com/system-data), and [E-scooter trips](https://catalog.data.gov/dataset/e-scooter-trips).
 There is a brief summary of annual trips of these travel modes in the City of Chicago, depending on the data availability.
+More detailed statistical analysis of taxi and ridehailing usage in Chicago can be found in [this post](https://toddwschneider.com/dashboards/chicago-taxi-ridehailing-data/).

 <br>